changhsinlee/changhsinlee.github.io/_posts/2018-01-23-first-job-search-student.md

 description: This post is a review of my data science job search last year as a PhD student.
 ---

 This post is a review of my data science job search last year.
-When I started my job search last spring, I tried to read up on other's experience so I could know what to expect, but they were far and between, and even fewer were told from a PhD student's perspective.
-It is scary to tread down an unknown path, so I want to share my own experience here.
+When I started my job search last spring, I tried to read up on other's experience so I could know what to expect, but they were far and few in between, and even fewer were told from a PhD student's perspective.
+It is scary to tread down an unknown path, so I want to share my own experience.

 ## The process